steob92/VTS-SimPipe/README.md

 Note:

 - recommend to set `$APPTAINER_CACHEDIR` to a reasonable directory with sufficient disk space, as cluster jobs will use this directory to store the container images.
+- set `$VTSSIMPIPE_CONTAINER_DIR` to the directory where the container images are stored.
+This should be a "fast" disk, as each job will access the image files.

 ## Submitting jobs